p4ulor/Object-Detector-App/README.md

 2. Installing ⬇️
     - a) From .apk file: Download in [releases](https://github.com/p4ulor/Object-Detector-App/releases).
 Built with Github Actions
     - b) From source code:
+        - Decide if you want to comment out all firebase code so you don't create a firebase project or create your own and add your `google-services.json` file.
+Then try building the project
         - Connect your phone to the PC and run in a terminal at the root directory `./gradlew app:installDebug`
         - Or `./gradlew assembleDebug` to build a debug version, which will output an .apk file to `app/build/outputs/apk/debug`